anayra-c6b9/todo-app/README.md

 # TodoApp

-This is a client-side application to store todo tasks.\n The data will be erased everytime the page is refreshed or closed
+This is a client-side application to store todo tasks. <br>
+The data will be erased everytime the page is refreshed or closed. <br>